Gyms, Health & Fitness

 • If you have personalised engagement strategies like user-generated content, incentivise them to take part in return for free goodies and benefits

-• Also offer them free subscription to a loyalty programme in return for monthly rewards
+• Offer free subscription to a loyalty programme in return for monthly rewards

-The sign-up process for gyms should always be closed face to face.
-Whilst digitised initial sign-up actions have their place, it’s more important for your sales representatives to successfully demonstrate great value.
-The process should be seamless, no more than thirty minutes and get the customer excited to get going.
+The sign-up process should always be closed face to face.
+Having the initial sign-up actions digitised have their place but it’s more important for your sales reps to successfully demonstrate great value.

 2) Always go heavy with personalisation